mcvoid/mcvoid.github.io/content/_index.md

 5. Roll `1d6`.
 This is your max `HP`.
 6. Add `3 days' rations` to your inventory.
 This takes only one equipment slot.
 7. Pick a starting equipment set.
 Add these to your inventory.
-8. Record your `ARM` based on your equipment set.
+8. Record your `AC` based on your equipment set.
 9. Record your equipped items and your weapon damage.
 10. Roll `3d6`.
 This is your starting `jink`.
 11. Write a sentence or two about your character's `profession` before heading out to adventure the planes.